skip to Main Content

 It must be shielded from the wild.

-Silently it grows around the fence.
+Silently, it grows around the fence.

 Becoming a strong tree, it naturally breaks free—

-Takes own responsibility.
+Taking own responsibility.

 My Papa